 * * * *

 I began my own healing journey at UC Santa Cruz in the 1970s.
 UCSC’s Community Studies program required me to do field study and write an undergraduate thesis.
 So, I lived on the Crow Reservation for six months and worked on a how-to manual for traditional crafts for the local 4-H program.
-I hung out with the two ladies at the Crow Arts & Crafts Cooperative.
-I learned to bead while listening to their stories.
+I hung out with the two ladies at the Crow Arts & Crafts Cooperative, learned to bead while listening to their stories.
 I participated in my first sweat-bath ceremony and promptly drove my VW bug in a ditch.

-I have more than 40 years of business ownership expertise, 18 of which as the owner/partner/president of Accents West, Inc., one of the first Montana businesses with a flair for the New West.
+I have 42 years of business ownership expertise, 18 of which as the owner/partner/president of Accents West, Inc., one of the first Montana businesses with a flair for the New West.
 I mentored many young women on their personal and professional life journeys.
 On closing the store, I trained to become a Life Coach, then committed to learning KaTaSee Traditional Healing and Balancing, becoming a practitioner of holistic healing arts.

 Sessions bridge old and new paradigms of health and healing.